From Physics 111-Lab Wiki

 What to do First

-- NOTE 1: To reduce overhead and risk of getting inconsistent data, you must make sure that you have blocks of consecutive afternoons to complete some of the experiments (see the list of available experiments for this requirement).
+- NOTE 1: To reduce overhead and risk of getting inconsistent data, you must make sure that you have blocks of consecutive afternoons to complete some of the experiments (see the list of available experiments for this requirement Experiment_Signups).

-- NOTE 2: All students log into bSpace and go to the Section Quiz and Survey.
-Complete the Signature Card then submit it before you come to the Lab.
+- NOTE 2: All students log into bCourses and complete the Signature Card then submit it before you come to the Lab.
 You must complete this before starting anything in the Lab.

 - NOTE 3: All students come to the introduction meeting on the first Day of Class in 286 LeConte Hall at 1:00 PM.

-- NOTE 4: Each student must have your picture available in the Univeristy of California at Berkeley's bSpace site.
+- NOTE 4: Each student must have your picture available in the University of California at Berkeley's bCourses site.
 If NOT you must then turn in a PASSPORT PHOTO (not your passport but an actual passport photo) on the first day of Lab for security purposes.

-- NOTE 5: All Advanced Lab Students are required to do the Error Analysis Lab within the first week.
+- NOTE 5: All Advanced Lab Students are required to do the Error Analysis Exercise within the first week. (see due dates)

 Attention: There is NO eating or drinking in the 111-Lab anywhere, except in room 282 and 286 LeConte on the benches with the BLUE strip around it.
 Thank You the Staff.